Teckdegen/stellaai/README.md

 - **"NotEnoughFunds"**: Your wallet doesn't have enough STX for transaction fees
 - **"ContractAlreadyExists"**: A contract with that name already exists for your address
 - **"Transaction aborted during execution"**: The transaction failed during execution; check your code and wallet balance
+- **"FeeTooLow"**: Transaction fee is below network requirements
+- **"BadNonce"**: Transaction nonce doesn't match expected value

+The IDE now provides enhanced error handling with detailed causes and solutions for all deployment issues.

 ## Security